Isogeny-based Group Signatures and Accountable Ring Signatures in QROM: Preliminary

-\subsection{The Forking Lemma}
+\subsection{The forking lemma}

-A sigma-protocol-based signature naturally allows witness extraction from the special soundness property.
-Through extracting the witness from signature forgeries, one can reduce the unforgeability property to the hardness of computing the witness.
+\ifnum\submission=1 \fi A sigma-protocol-based signature naturally allows witness extraction from the special soundness property.
+By extracting the witness from signature forgeries, one can reduce the unforgeability property to the hardness of computing the witness.
 However, the main gap between special soundness and unforgeability is that special soundness needs multiple related transcripts to extract the witness, while a signature forging adversary only provides one.
 The forking lemma \cite{pointcheval1996security} is thus proposed to close this gap.

-The concept of the forking lemma is as follows.
-In the random oracle model, let $A$ be an adversary that can with non-negligible probability generate valid transcripts $(m, \mathsf{com}, \mathsf{ch}, \mathsf{resp})$ with $\mathsf{ch}=H(m,\mathsf{com})$.
-Since $H$ is a random oracle, for some $(m,\mathsf{com})$, $A$ should be able to succeed on sufficiently many different $\mathsf{ch}'$ from $H$ in order to achieve an overall non-negligible success probability.
-If we can rewind and rerun $A$ with different oracle outputs on $H(m,\mathsf{com})$, we should be able to get multiple accepting transcripts.

-To dig a little bit deeper, we can construct an efficient algorithm $B$ that runs $A$ as a subroutine, where $A\rightarrow (m,\mathsf{com}, \mathsf{ch}, \mathsf{resp})$ has at most $Q$ oracle queries.
-The tuple $(m,\mathsf{com})$ should, with all but negligible probability, be among one of the $Q$ queries. $B$ first guesses the {\em critical query} $i\in[Q]$, the index where $\Qcal_i=(m,\mathsf{com})$ is being queried.
-Then, $B$ replays $A$ with fixed random tape, fixed oracle outputs for the first $i-1$ queries, and fresh random oracle outputs for the remaining queries.
-If the query guess $i$ and fixed randomness are ``good,'' which should happen with non-negligible probability, then among sufficiently many retries we should get $t$ successful outputs of $A$, which are transcripts with identical $(m,\mathsf{com})$ with distinct challenges $\mathsf{ch}$'s.
-For a rigorous proof, we refer the reader to \cite{pointcheval1996security,pointcheval2000security} for the forking lemma with 2 transcripts and \cite{brickell2000design} for a t-transcript version.

-Here, we give a reformulated version of the improved forking lemma proposed by \cite{brickell2000design}.
-We renamed the variables to fit our notion and restrict parameters to the range that is sufficient for our proof.
+For our particular application, as elaborated in Supplementary~\ref{sec:forkl}, a generalized variant is adopted for the classical analysis.